-The Trust (itself accountable to DfE) is the ultimate body to whom schools are directly accountable and it delegates autonomy to each Local Governing Body (LGB) according to the Scheme of Delegation.
-The more successful a school is in serving all its pupils, measured by outcomes for pupils, their engagement in school life and the richness and breadth of the experiences offered to them, the more autonomous its LGB.
+The Trust (itself accountable to DfE) is the body to whom schools are directly accountable.
+It delegates autonomy to each Local Governing Board/Body (LGB) or School Improvement Board (SIB) according to the Scheme of Delegation.

-The role is very different from that of a governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to show the impact that governance is having on the school’s progress.
-As in the world of non-executive directors, GST governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body and the Trust to bring about rapid and lasting improvement for the pupils they serve.
-Schools are treated equally and equitably and there are no hidden agendas.
-In practical terms governors usually meet less frequently with the Head, have fewer committees serviced by the school and more Working Groups run by the LGB itself according to their own and the school’s Development Plans.
+The role is very different from that of a governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to evidence the impact that governance is having on the school’s progress.
+As in the world of non-executive directors, GST governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body and the Trust to bring about rapid and sustained improvement for the pupils they serve.

-The Trust is responsible for the quality, performance management and professional development of the Heads and all governors, though the LGB’s work has a vital role to play in highlighting and evidencing the impact that the Head and governors are making through their termly meetings, at which they discuss in detail the Head’s updated School Self-Evaluation and reports from LGB Working Groups.
-Through these and their work in and for the school, governors come to know well the school community and its performance, able to talk about it confidently and accurately to the Trust, to Ofsted, to parents and to interested local groups.
+The Trust is responsible for the appointment, performance management and professional development of the Heads, though the LGB’s work has a vital role to play in highlighting and evidencing the impact that the Head and governors are making through their termly meetings.
+Through their work in and for the school, governors come to know the school community and to be well-informed about its performance, able to talk about it confidently and accurately to the Trust, to Ofsted, to parents and to interested local groups.

-We very much appreciate the work that governors do and the part they play in the success of the schools they serve and indeed of the Trust, as one of only twenty four sponsors in England responsible for more than ten schools.
-We hope that governors find reward in the impact they make on young lives, the friendships they form as part of their service and their individual experience of the living reality of the GST motto: Proud Traditions Wide Horizons High Achievement.
+We very much appreciate the work that governors do and the part they play in the success of the schools they serve and indeed of the Trust.
+We hope that governors find reward in the impact they make on young lives and their individual experience of the living reality of the GST motto: Proud Traditions Wide Horizons High Achievement.

-My name is Jennie Thomas and I have served as chair of the Medway Governing Board since its inception in October 2015.
-I live in Kent and worked as a secondary school teacher and local authority adviser before retirement.
-I was previously chair of governors at Kingfisher school and served for many years as a primary school governor in Gravesend.
-I am a trustee of Griffin Schools Trust, a parent and grandparent.
-I have a keen interest in amateur dramatics.
+Jennie served as chair of the Medway Governing Board at its inception in October 2015 and is a Trustee of the Griffin Schools Trust.
+She lives in Kent and worked as a secondary school teacher and local authority adviser before retirement.
+Jennie is a parent and a grandparent and loves amateur dramatics.

-I’m Diana Wilks married with 3 children (aged 3, 9 and 10) all at Lordswood school.
-I started working part time last year after being able to be a stay at home mum for 10 years.
-Prior to this I completed my degree in BA (Hons) Law with Social studies before working in Share Registration and progressing to a Client Relationship Manager at Capita Registrar’s in Share Plans.
-I am a Brownie Leader.
-I love to sew, cook and even managed to run the London Marathon in 2015.
+Diana Wilks has 3 children all at Lordswood School and started working part-time last year after being able to be a stay at home mum for 10 years.
+Prior to this, she completed a degree in Law with Social studies before working in Share Registration and was a Client Relationship Manager at Capita Registrar’s.

 Terri has spent her entire career in education working in the public, independent and charity sectors, in the UK and overseas.
 She has worked in schools, teaching mathematics and computing, and for local authorities offering support in data management.
 She has always been involved in community sports leadership.
 She has also worked as an educational consultant for a national charity and for a wide variety of schools and local authorities across the UK.
 Terri now spends a large part of her time on voluntary work for schools and local organisations.